Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 10.1.0.9        sw-cdu-002
 ```

 This system needs to do the renames in this order: do CDU switches (8 to 9, 7 to 8) and then leaf switches (4 to 7, but also 2 to 6), then aggregation switches (6 to 5, 5 to 4) and spine switches (3 to 3, and 1 to 2).
-These have IP address changes and name changes because we now have 3 digits instead of 2 for the switch hostname.
+These have IP address changes and name changes because there are now 3 digits instead of 2 for the switch hostname.

 1. Check switch IP addresses, names, and component names in /var/www/ephemeral/prep/${SYSTEM_NAME}/networks when booted from the LiveCD on ncn-m001.